Meeting your Chinese colleagues for the first time is an exciting yet critical moment.

 Business Meeting Etiquette

-Always arrive on time, as punctuality is seen as a sign of respect.
-Being late can create a negative impression.
+Arriving on time is a sign of respect.
+Being late can create a negative impression and may be seen as a lack of professionalism.

 Following an Agenda

-Meetings are usually structured with a clear agenda.
-Stick to it to show professionalism and respect for others’ time.
+Chinese business meetings are typically structured with a clear agenda.
+Stick to the agenda to show respect for others’ time and avoid unnecessary deviations.

 Decision-Making Process